yiisoft/config/README.md

 The plugin supports creating additional environments added to the base configuration.
 This allows you to create multiple configurations for the application such as `production` and `development`.

-> The environment configuration options are added to the main configuration options, but do not replace them.

 The environments are specified in the `composer.json` file of your application:

 ```json